Scramble for virus supplies strains global solidarity

 ROME (AP) — San Marino needed medical masks.
 Badly.

-The next day, the truck returned, empty.
+Next day, the truck returned empty.
 The company was refusing to provide the masks.

 Said Dr. Gabriele Rinaldi, director of San Marino's Health Authority: “It was a very bitter lesson.’’